Field Protocols Dated: May 2022

 As an RJP Maine staff member, volunteer or program participant, adherence to these safety protocols is essential to the continued ability of the staff to carry on our work.
 PLEASE take all precautions seriously!
-The safety of all participants in RJP-sponsored activities remains a priority while we are still learning about the various COVID variants and the efficacy of vaccines, and we are taking every precaution to minimize the spread of COVID-19 amongst participants in our programs.
+The safety of all participants in RJP-sponsored activities remains a priority and we are taking every precaution to minimize the spread of COVID-19 amongst participants in our programs.
+Regardless of these precautions, employees, volunteers, and participants are empowered to make their own decision regarding in-person participation in any meetings or events.

-RJP Maine will follow the general guidance from the US CDC to maximize protection against the Delta variant .
-During this period where transmission remains “substantial” or “high” across RJP’s service area, it is the policy of RJP Maine that in-person gatherings should continue to remain limited to keep RJP Maine staff, volunteers, and participants as safe as possible from COVID-19 transmission.
-It is also the policy of RJP Maine that all participants in RJP Maine-sponsored activities should be comfortable doing so in-person.
+When the COVID community level is classified as “high”, it is the policy of RJP Maine that in-person gatherings should remain limited to keep RJP Maine staff, volunteers, and participants as safe as possible from transmission of COVID-19 and its variants.
+When the COVID community level is classified as “medium” or “low,” in person gatherings may be possible depending on the comfortability of participants or at the discretion of the activity organizer when an activity is intended to open to the public at large.
+It is the policy of RJP Maine that all participants in RJP Maine-sponsored activities should be comfortable doing so in-person.
 Youth participants in RJP Maine-sponsored activities should have the permission of their parents or guardians for in-person participation.
 If any participant in an activity is not comfortable with in-person participation, then activity organizers should arrange for an alternative to in-person gatherings or activities.

-RJP Maine encourages activity organizers to find alternatives for in-person meetings.
-For RJP Maine activities where gathering in person is essential to delivering our services , all participants shall adhere to the following 5 requirements for in-person meetings and activities regardless of participants’ vaccination status.
+All participants of in-person gatherings shall adhere to the following 5 requirements for in-person meetings and activities regardless of participants’ vaccination status.

 1. Symptom screening: anyone participating in an RJP-related gathering or activity should self-screen for signs or symptoms of COVID-19 before each meeting.
 If a participant answers “yes” to any one of the following health screenings, they should stay home or leave to go home.

-- Have you or anyone in your household had any of the following symptoms in the last 21 days: sore throat, cough, body aches for unknown reasons, shortness of breath for unknown reasons, loss of smell, loss of taste, fever at or greater than 100 degrees Fahrenheit?
+- Have you or anyone in your household had any of the following symptoms in the last 48 hours: fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.

 - Are you or anyone in your household awaiting test results for COVID-19?

-3. Meetings taking place in indoor settings are possible so long as distancing and the following guidelines are followed.
-All persons 3 and older are required to wear masks, regardless of vaccination status, in indoor settings; ensure you have a proper mask in your possession and it is worn so that it covers the mouth and nose.
+3. Masking - masking requirements will be enacted when COVID community-levels are designated as “high,” including being worn in all RJP office spaces, and/or to promote the comfortability of activity participants, including visitors to RJP office spaces who would like to request masking for the duration of their visit.
+When RJP’s COVID community-level is designated as “high,” all persons 2 and older are required to wear masks, regardless of vaccination status, in indoor settings; ensure you have a proper mask in your possession, and it is worn so that it covers the mouth and nose.
 See CDC handout on How to Wear Masks for more guidance.
-Masks are required in outdoor settings only when it is difficult to maintain social distancing.
+Masks are required in outdoor settings only when it is difficult to maintain social distancing or to promote the comfortability of activity participants.
+Participants may choose to wear a mask at any time.

 4. Keep hand sanitizer in your possession.
 Practice hand hygiene and wash hands or use hand sanitizer frequently!